enino84/Django_cinema_ratings/README.md

 2. `views.py`: defines the actions to take regarding urls
 3. `methods.py`: is an additional layer for handling communication with the persistence layer (database), this employs the `django.db` module.

 In this manner, I don't mix code from the persistence layer (database access) with that from the views one, for example.
 Databases queries are encapsulated thru the `django.db` into the `methods.py` module so there are no explicit sql statements in this project.
+A `template` folder is provided to generate dynamical websites.

 The view define the following methods:
 1. `def index(request)`: route requests to the index page.